Banque Bonhôte: History

 In 1815, Louis-Auguste Petitmaître created the first private bank in Neuchâtel at the age of 18, while the city had only around 4,000 inhabitants.
 The company initially specialised in metal trading before becoming a real banking institution in the years which followed.
 Louis-Auguste Petitmaître's bank was taken over by his son Louis-Édouard in 1872, who was previously elected as deputy at the beginning of the 1860s.

 In 1895, the latter partnered with Paul Bonhôte, leading to the creation of the Antenen Bonhôte & Cie Bank, which became the Bonhôte & Cie Bank in 1903.

 In 1936, Claude Bonhôte took over from his father, maintaining control of the bank's management until 1988.
 In 1987, he sold the business to the financial holding company Prigest SA.

 In 1992, Jean Berthoud and a group of partners repurchased the bank.
 Jean Berthoud took over the managing of the institution and reintegrated a member of the Bonhôte family to the board of directors.
 Jean Berthoud came himself from a family which was active in the sector of wealth management in France from the end of the 18th century, with his relative Jonas Berthoud having launched the Berthoud & Son Bank in 1785, which later became the Neuflize OBC bank, which was nationalised from 1981 to 1988.

 In 1999, the newspaper Le Temps wrote that "Bonhôte was the latest of twelve investment banks which put Neuchâtel on the map in the 1920s".

 From 2004, Bonhôte started to expand, with the opening of several branches in Switzerland.
 A first one opened in Bienne in 2004, followed by Geneva (2009), Bern (2011), Lausanne (2016), Solothurn and Zürich (2020).

-In 2014, Yves de Montmollin took over managing the bank.
-Jean Berthoud, majority shareholder of the institution, at this time took up the post of president of the board of directors.
+In 2014, Yves de Montmollin took over managing the bank while Jean Berthoud, majority shareholder of the institution, took up the post of president of the board of directors.
 Jean Berthoud has also sat on the board of directors for the Swiss Bankers Association since 2010.
+Kim-Andrée Potvin took over as CEO on 1st January 2025.

 Operations

 The operations of the Bonhôte Group cover a range of services in the wealth and asset management sectors.
 In wealth management, the Bank's clients are made up of 85% Swiss residents.

 The banking services are provided by Bonhôte & Cie SA Bank.
-These include expertise in asset management through a range of UCITS-type investment funds: equity funds, bond funds, hedge funds and property investment funds.
+These include asset management through a range of UCITS-type investment funds: equity funds, bond funds, hedge funds and property investment funds.
 The Bonhôte Bank's asset management branch remains mainly known for having launched the Bonhôte-Property fund in 2006, who later took over the funds from Dynamic Real Estate Fund (DREF) making it one of the most significant property funds in the Romandy area.

 The advisory services, meanwhile, are provided by three specialist subsidiaries, each enjoying a level of autonomy in its operations: